 The Georgia Board of Massage Therapy was established in May of 2005 in an effort to protect the public from unqualified massage practitioners.
 The new Board established minimum educational requirements (500 hours) and approved massage licensing exams.
 The establishment of this Board and education requirements is helpful for massage therapists who want, or need, to move and apply for a massage license in another state.

-For massage therapists moving to neighboring Florida, this blog will guide you all the way through the Florida licensing process.
+For massage therapists moving to Georgia’s Southern neighbor, Florida, this blog will guide you all the way through the Florida licensing process.
 To set you on the right path I first have a few questions to ask you.

 Have you completed 500 hours of massage education?